 Reduce your roaming rates by using a local SIM.

 If you’re planning a trip to India, a top tip for keeping down costs is to switch to a local SIM card.
 Take advantage of better tariffs, plans and deals to dramatically reduce your roaming rates.
 India has some of the cheapest SIM card options in the world, but the coverage can sometimes be questionable.
 You can get 1GB of data from India’s top telco provider for about INR180, that’s just US$2.80.
-So, whether you’re a short or long-term traveler, you can save money by comparing your SIM card options on finder.com.Prices last updated 13 Sep 2017
+Whether you’re a short or long-term traveler, you can save money by comparing your SIM card options on finder.com.Prices last updated 13 Sep 2017

 There are four main telco providers in India: Airtel, Vodafone, Idea and JIO.
 Both locals and travelers use SIM cards from all four networks, and they can be trusted whatever plan you choose.
 According to OpenSignal’s coverage map, India has a strong network coverage around the main cities and towns.
 Other areas are unfortunately weak, and in some country areas it can be difficult to find a signal at all.